0sAND1s/HCCmd/README.md

       - SCREEN$ files are displayed.
 Cursor - move selection on screen
 Space - continuously read file headers for all files on disk.

-Known issues:
-- The file viewer sometimes crashes, for large files.
-- Using the program on 5.25 disks will report 640KB free instead of 320KB.
-There's no system call to determine if running on 3.5 or 5.25 floppy drive.
-- Format and Disk copy commands don't ask for confirmation.
-- By default, HC computers have drive B: configured for 5.25 inch drives, so using 3.5 drives will work, but errors can be encountered when accesing the second hald of the disk.
-There is a strap on the IF1 board that can enable 3.5 drives (80 tracks).

 How it can be used:
 - Use the included HCCMD.tap tape image file with a program that can play tape images on PC/smart phone, like HCDisk, PlayTZX, Tapir.